platformsh/platformsh-docs/docs/src/create-apps/multi-app/routes.md

 Each of your apps must have a `name` that's unique within the project.
 To define specific routes for one of your apps, use this `name`.

-There are various ways you can define routes for your multiple apps.
-Let's take the following project as an example:
+There are various ways you can define routes for multiple app projects such as the following example:

 ![Diagram of a project containing multiple apps](/images/config-diagrams/multiple-app.png "0.5")